-We are also aware that many congregations and ministries have come to a place, through a process formal or informal, or intentionally from the start, where they proclaim a welcome to persons of all gender expressions and sexual orientations but are not yet listed by the GLAD Alliance as an Open & Affirming Ministry.
+We are also aware that many congregations and ministries have come to a place, through a process formal or informal, or intentionally from the start, where they proclaim a welcome to persons of all gender expressions and sexual orientations but are not yet listed by Alliance Q as an Open & Affirming Ministry.

 Below is a list of attributes that we expect of a congregation or ministry in order to list it as an Open & Affirming Ministry.
 For a ministry about to engage a process towards becoming Open & Affirming, these are explicit goals of the process.
 For a ministry that considers itself Open & Affirming already, these attributes are the concrete signs that the ministry has committed itself to being Open & Affirming.